 N=n*v/V

-where N is Total number of plankton/L, n is average of no of cell in 1 ml, v is volume of concentrate and V is total volume of water filtered).
+where N is Total number of plankton/L, n is average of no of cell in 1 ml, v is volume of concentrate and V is total volume of water filtered.

 In order to counter check the density and diversity of phytoplankton the same water was estimated though settlement methods as well.
 Phytoplankton species were identified using standard identification monographs of Subramanian (1946, 1968, 1971).

-Different diversity and dominance indices (Shannon H, Margalef, Pielou evenness) for species diversity, evenness and richness were computed following Magurran (1988) for all the samples.
+Different diversity and dominance indices (Shannon-Weaver, Margalef, Pielou evenness) for species diversity, evenness and richness were computed following Magurran (1988) for all the samples.
 Agglomerative hierarchical cluster analysis and MDS was used to assess level of similarity among different stations in all the 3 seasons in both the years.

 For hydro biological characteristics of water, in situ hydro-biological factors were noted during sampling (i.e. water temperature, air temperature, salinity and pH).
-Water samples were collected in duplicate in pre rinsed dried polyethylene bottle for TSS, Nitrate, Nitrite, Phosphate, Turbidity and stored in icebox at 40C.
-For Dissolved Oxygen of water sample was estimated by Winkler method.
-Temperature were noted with the help of digital thermometer with accuracy of 0.10C.
+Water samples were collected in duplicate in pre rinsed dried polyethylene bottle for TSS, Nitrate, Nitrite, Phosphate, Turbidity and stored in icebox at 4 ᵒC.
+For Dissolved Oxygen, water sample was estimated by Winkler method.
+Temperature was noted with the help of digital thermometer with accuracy of 0.1ᵒC.
 Water salinity were measured using raflectometer (Aatago- Japan). pH was also measured using digital pH meter with accuracy of 0.1 unit.
 (Weathertronics, Type 705).
-Nitrate and Nitrite were measured using Brucine (Spectrophotometry) method while Phosphate was measured using Blue phosphomolybdate method (spectrophotometry) by UV-VIS spectrophotometer (Shimadzu- UV 1601).
+Nitrates and Nitrites were measured using Brucine (Spectrophotometry) method while Phosphate was measured using Blue phosphomolybdate method (spectrophotometry) by UV-VIS spectrophotometer (Shimadzu- UV 1601).
 Turbidity were measured using Nephelometry with the help of turbidity meter (Hanna HI 93703).
 TSS were measured using filtration method while TDS were measured using conductimetry with the help of Digital EC-TDS meter - Model- (Systronics 308).

 Result and Discussion: